Table of Contents

 The project budget provides a fair estimate of how much the project will cost.
 By and large project budget helps in cost-benefit analysis.
 While implementing the huge projects, it is better to check the feasibility of the project.
 The project budget checks the feasibility of the project.
 Project budget promotes future planning.

 The team of Project budget consists of a sponsor of the project, project manager, and the team.

-The project manager shall identify all the costs associated with the project tasks.
+Step II) The project manager shall identify all the costs associated with the project tasks.
 In order to derive the raw material cost, previous period cost and the prevailing market price are considered.
-In the same way, labor cost arrives from the number of hours required and the wage rate per hour.
+In the same way, labour cost arrives from the number of hours required and the wage rate per hour.
 Operating costs such as customer support, software license, advertising costs are to be considered.

 Other project management cost, staff hiring cost, training, and travel costs shall be considered.

-Moreover, the project is affected by many unknown factors.
-Ideal project budget includes provision for uncertain costs.
+Step III) Moreover, the project is affected by many unknown factors.
+The ideal project budget includes provision for uncertain costs.
 It will help in better planning and does not spoil the profitability of the organization.
-The contingency percentage shall derive from the past projects.
+The contingency percentage shall derive from past projects.